trimble-oss/website-modus-bootstrap.trimble.com/CONTRIBUTING.md

 ## Pull Request Checklist

-Before making a Pull Request please run `npm run test` to check all JS,HTML,CSS,Markdown and links for errors.
+[ ] Run `npm run test` to check all JS, HTML, CSS, Markdown and links for errors.
+[ ] Follow the code style guide for the project